in the harvard law bulletin

 The Institute has fresh and exciting ideas and strategies to help build collective power from the ground up, and to support that power with new modelsDavid Ayala National Organizer, Formerly Incarcerated, Convicted People & Families Movement; Advisory Board Member, Institute to End Mass Incarceration

-We support communities working to bring about the end of mass incarceration—through organizing and action, innovation of new ideas, and research and analysis.
+We support communities working to bring about the end of mass incarceration—through anti-carceral lawyering, an impactful learning lab, and the innovation of bold new ideas.